See a list of Communications Programs by Clicking Here!

-In addition to the positions available to a degree holder, educational opportunities are also opened to communications majors, specifically through master's programs that look for a broad skill set, such as business and law schools.
-With an additional investment of a few years, students can increase their opportunities and earning potential.
+In addition to the positions available to a communication degree holder, educational opportunities at the graduate-level may be open to individuals with a different undergraduate degree profile.
+Likewise, students that earn a communications major may go on to earn a graduate or professional degree in law, finance, economics, or business.
+With an additional investment of a few years, students can increase their career opportunities and earning potential with a graduate degree or professional certificate.
 The variety of graduate programs available is numerous, particularly if the student has high grades and/or above average GRE or LSAT scores.

 Due to the nature of the degree, there is no single career from which to gauge the average salary of a communications major.
+With nearly two-dozen degree combinations to select across myriad industries, the a communications major salary will be as diverse as the students graduating from this educational track.
 Individuals interested in possible earnings may search for specific careers that are possible through a communications degree to compare earnings potential.
-Additionally, higher levels of education will pay more, as will experience gained through internships, hard work, and additional schooling.
-It is also important to note that some careers will have considerably higher salaries than others.
+Additionally, higher levels of education will pay more, especially when coupled with greater work experience gained directly or through internships.

 The variety of jobs in the communications field makes it challenging to provide a singular answer to how much a communications major will make.
 The reality is the income you will make after earning a degree in communications will depend on your degree type (associates, bachelors, masters, doctorate), work experience, geographic location, population density, employer base, demand for your skills, and your effort.
-To help you understand what professionals associated with the communications major will make, we have created an overview of some popular jobs below.
+To help you understand what jobs you can get with a communications degree, we have created an overview of some popular jobs below.